dpuelz/dpuelz.github.io/README.md

 ### COVID-19 reviews

-[Review of: "Firearm Purchasing and Firearm Violence in the First Months of the Coronavirus Pandemic in the United States"](covid19_rapidreview.pdf), with J Fisher _Rapid Reviews: COVID-19_ (to appear).
+[Review of: "Firearm Purchasing and Firearm Violence in the First Months of the Coronavirus Pandemic in the United States"](covid19_rapidreview.pdf), with J Fisher, _Rapid Reviews: COVID-19_ (to appear).

 ## Talks
 <hr>